 The digital twin layer uses the Eclipse Ditto protocol.
 The protocol covers two communication channels to address two different aspects of devices and their digital representation: twin and live.

 The first aspect handles the digital representation of a device or any IoT asset.
-This thing entity (alias digital twin) is managed with the Things service and its state and properties can be read and updated.
+This thing entity (alias digital twin) is managed with the digital twin layer and its state and properties can be read and updated.
 The channel to work with the digital representation is called twin.

 This channel is available both at the Bosch IoT Things HTTP API and the WebSocket interface which talks the Bosch IoT Things Protocol.
 (The REST-like API is not scope of this specification but mentioned here to outline the context.)